proofit404/dependencies/docs/usage.md

 ## Preparations

-Before we start to inject dependencies lets define code which needs this dependencies.
-Also, lets add some behavior to your robot.
+Before we start to inject dependencies, let's define code which needs these dependencies.
+Also, let's add some behavior to your robot.

 ```pycon